Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Introduction

 In this paper, we propose a general method, termed Curiosity-Diffuser, to enhance the safety and performance of imitation learning.
-The core idea is to train a curiosity module based on Random Network Distillation (RND) \cite{rnd} to guide a conditional diffusion model in generating trajectories with reduced curiosity, thereby ensuring reliable decision-making.
-Specifically, we posit that the policy model can achieve a good fit on the training data, making it crucial to avoid overgeneralization during inference.
+The core idea, as illustrated in Fig. \ref{brief}, is to train a curiosity module based on Random Network Distillation(RND) \cite{rnd} that guides the conditional diffusion model to generate trajectories exhibiting lower curiosity, thereby enabling more reliable decision-making.
+Specifically, we posit that the policy model can achieve a good fit on the training data, making it crucial to avoid compounding error induced drift into out-of-distribution regions during inference.
 To this end, we draw inspiration from curiosity mechanisms in reinforcement learning and use them to assess whether the policy output has been previously observed in the training dataset.
 Furthermore, since the conditional diffusion model policy is capable of planning based on specific preferences \cite{diffuser}, we utilize its classifier guidance to implement curiosity-minimized planning, with the training of the policy network and the classifier network decoupled.
 Finally, to verify our approach’s effectiveness, we introduce an indicator that evaluates the reliability of imitation learning test results by measuring their closeness to the dataset, thereby promoting research on the stable execution of imitation learning.

-The contributions of our work are as follows: \begin{itemize} \item We employ the RND method from curiosity research to assess the reliability of the model's outputs. \item Leveraging the conditional diffusion model (Diffuser), we develop a curiosity-guided diffusion approach that ensures imitation learning decisions remain closely aligned with the training dataset, thereby reducing model hallucinations. \item We introduce a novel indicator, K-Sim, to effectively measure whether the decisions are sufficiently similar to the training dataset to avoid hallucinations, and we conduct extensive simulations to evaluate the effectiveness of our proposed method in generating more reliable behaviors while also enhancing task performance. \end{itemize}
+The contributions of our work are as follows: \begin{itemize} \item We propose a method for evaluating model reliability based on the principle of curiosity. \item Leveraging the conditional diffusion model, we develop a curiosity-guided diffusion approach for reducing hallucinations of the imitation learning. \item We introduce a novel indicator, K-Sim, to effectively measure whether the decisions are sufficiently similar to the training dataset to avoid hallucinations. \item We conduct extensive simulations and real-world experiments to evaluate the effectiveness of our proposed method in generating more reliable behaviors while also enhancing task performance. \end{itemize}